AlvinalphaLy/Guess-my-number-game/README.md

 Demo: https://guessmynumber-alvinly.netlify.app/

 Choose Number between 1 and 20.
 You may have the chance to win at the first click.
 Your score will be recorded.
-Detail: Working with DOM and DOM manipulations ...

 HOPE YOU ENJOY THE GAME !!!